Deliver your L&D programme at scale

 If your goal is to get all staff confidently using a new software platform for time tracking, what specific information will they need to know?
 What questions or roadblocks may they encounter?
 Will different roles or departments require different curriculums?

-Most learning and development is based on the 70:20:10 rule, with 70% of training done on the job, 20% through collaboration, and 10% through formal training—but how you design and deliver that training is up to you.
+Most L&D is based on the 70:20:10 rule, with 70% of training done on the job, 20% through collaboration and 10% through formal training—but how you design and deliver that training is up to you.

-Your program design may include online learning, social learning, ILT (instructor-led training), or a blended learning strategy.
+Your programme design may include online learning, social learning, ILT (instructor-led training) or a blended learning strategy.

-Remember: Most employees want to choose when, how, and what they learn, which is why you should develop a personalized learning journey for each employee.
+Remember: Most employees want to choose when, how and what they learn, which is why you should develop a personalised learning journey for each employee.

-Many LMS vendors automatically analyze and deliver data on course success and completion rates so you can analyze employee progress and update the courses as needed.
+Many LMS vendors automatically analyse and deliver data on course success and completion rates so you can analyse employee progress and update the courses as needed.

 As you review, consider the following:

-Are the materials improving employee performance or behavior as desired?
+Are the materials improving employee performance or behaviour as desired?

-There are countless ways you can approach learning and development.
-To yield the best results, you’ll want to consider the type of L&D initiative that best delivers the course materials, speaks to your employees, and helps you reach your goals:
+There are countless ways you can approach L&D. To yield the best results, you’ll want to consider the type of L&D initiative that best delivers the course materials, speaks to your employees and helps you reach your goals: